cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Exercise3/exercise3.md

 - Modify the sample program "tpm_motor.c" to set PWM duty cycle and implement independent motor speed control for the two DC motors.

 This exercise is worth 14 Marks.
-You should demonstrate your results over the demonstration board to Dr Chris Jobling or Dr Tim Davies no later than _Monday, 8 December 2014_.
+You should keep careful records of your solutions as you will need to upload your completed programmes and answer questions to gain the credits.

 You can view this document as a web page [HTML](exercise3.html), [PDF](exercise3.pdf) or as a Word Document [.docx](exercise3.docx)